mattiasw/ExifReader/README.md

 ExifReader is a JavaScript library that parses image files and extracts the metadata.
 It can also extract an embedded thumbnail.
 It can be used either in a browser or from Node.
-Supports JPEG, TIFF, PNG, HEIC, and WebP files with Exif, IPTC, XMP, and ICC meta data (depending on file type).
+Supports JPEG, TIFF, PNG, HEIC, and WebP files with Exif, IPTC, XMP, ICC, and MPF meta data (depending on file type).

-ExifReader is highly and easliy configurable and the resulting bundle can be as small as **3 KiB** (gzipped) if you're only interested in a few tags (e.g. date and/or GPS values).
+ExifReader is highly and easily configurable and the resulting bundle can be as small as **3 KiB** (gzipped) if you're only interested in a few tags (e.g. date and/or GPS values).
 See section below on
 [making a custom build](#configure-a-custom-build).